-I have looking for metal coloring process on nickel finished items like blue, green, yellow through chemical water treatment or might be through chemical additions in nickel bath tank.
+through chemical additions in nickel bath tank.
 I am not sure whether it is done only by dipping in chemical process or by passing current in nickel tank.

-One thing I am sure that it was not elctrophoratic lacquer and china supplies surface coloring on nickel finished items.
+was not elctrophoratic lacquer and china supplies surface coloring on nickel finished items.
 I need green finish on nickel.

 I am not aware of any way to color the nickel within the plating bath or by dipping without using an electrocoat-type lacquer.
 I've seen PVD used over the top of nickel-chrome, which can give any number of colors and is very durable.